AMR-Vanguard/Enclosure_designs/README.md

 ---

-## 📁 Repository Structure

-.
-├── AMR CAD Design/
-│ └── SolidWorks assemblies and parts of the AMR chassis and outer plates ├── MCU Enclosure Design/
-│ └── CAD models of the microcontroller (MCU) protective enclosure └── hand sketches/
-└── Hand-drawn design sketches of the AMR layout and enclosure
+<pre> ## 📁 Repository Structure ``` . ├── AMR CAD Design/ │ └── SolidWorks assemblies and parts of the AMR chassis and outer plates ├── MCU Enclosure Design/ │ └── CAD models of the microcontroller (MCU) protective enclosure └── hand sketches/ └── Hand-drawn design sketches of the AMR layout and enclosure ``` </pre>

-yaml
-Copy
-Edit

 ### 📂 `AMR CAD Design/`
 This folder contains: